HamzaAmir97/ai_resume_analyzer/README.md

 - ✅ **Modern UI/UX** - Beautiful, responsive interface
 - ✅ **Zero Backend Setup** - Everything runs in the browser

-> 💡 **Pro Tip:** If you're getting started and need assistance or face any bugs, join our active Discord community with over 50k+ members.
-It's a place where people help each other out.

 ## ⚙️ Tech Stack